doherty100/azuresandbox/terraform-azurerm-vnet-hub/README.md

 * Run `az login` and sign in using the credentials associated with the subscription you intend to use for the quick starts.
 * Run `az account list -o table` and copy the *Subscription Id* to be used for the quick starts.
 * Run `az account set -s 00000000-0000-0000-0000-000000000000` using the *Subscription Id* from the previous step to set the default subscription.
+* Run `az account show | jq -r .tenantId` to determine the *tenantId* of the AAD tenant associated with the subscription.
+The *tenantId* returned is a guid in the format *00000000-0000-0000-0000-000000000000*.
 * Run `az ad user show --id myusername@mydomain.com | jq -r .objectId` to determine *objectId* of your user account.
 This will be used to grant access to the shared key vault access policy used for shared key vault secret administration.
 The *objectId* returned is a guid in the format *00000000-0000-0000-0000-000000000000*.
   * Troubleshooting
     * Make sure the *--id* parameter is a valid object ID or principal name.
     * Some organizations restrict the ability to enumerate AAD security principals.
 In this case you should contact your identity administrator to determine the *objectId*.
-* Run `az account show | jq -r .tenantId` to determine the *tenantId* of the AAD tenant associated with the subscription being used for the quick starts.
-The *tenantId* returned is a guid in the format *00000000-0000-0000-0000-000000000000*.
 * Run `cp run-gen-tfvarsfile.sh run-gen-tfvarsfile-private.sh` to ensure custom settings don't get clobbered in the future.
 * Edit `run-gen-tfvarsfile-private.sh` and update the following parameters:
   * -o: Change this to the *objectId* determined previously.